MicrosoftDocs/ATADocs/ATPDocs/working-with-atp-console.md

 3. To log in using SSO, make sure the ATP console site is defined as a local intranet site in your browser and that you access it using a shortname or a localhost.

 > [!NOTE]
-> In addition to logging each suspicious activity and health alert, every configuration change you make in the ATP Console is audited in the Windows Event Log on the ATP Center machine, under **Applications and services log** and then **Microsoft ATP**.
-Each login to the ATP console is audited as well.<br></br>  Configuration affecting the ATP Gateway is also logged in the Windows Event Log of the ATP Gateway machine.
+> In addition to logging each suspicious activity and health alert, every configuration change you make in the ATP Console is audited in the Windows Event Log on the Azure ATP cloud service machine, under **Applications and services log** and then **Microsoft ATP**.
+Each login to the ATP console is audited as well.<br></br>  Configuration affecting the ATP Standalone Sensor is also logged in the Windows Event Log of the ATP Standalone Sensor machine.